-As more and more apps become available for smartphones and tablets, it will become harder and harder for a new app to stand out.
-According to Nielsen, the average smartphone user has about 25-30 apps on their phone at a given time.
-In fact, studies show the number of apps used on a regular basis hovers around just nine.
-And while app usage frequency will vary based on the nature of the app.
+As more and more apps become available for smartphones and tablets, it will become harder for a new app to stand out.
+According to Nielsen, the average smartphone user has about 25-30 apps on their phone.
+In fact, studies show the number of apps used on a regular basis hovers around just nine, and app usage frequency varies based on the nature of the app.

 If you follow these key performance indicators during your application development and marketing process, it will definitely position you on a path to building a successful mobile app.

 Here’s a startling fact: 22% of apps are only opened one time, and then they are abandoned forever.

 It’s pretty tricky to make a profit off of users in that narrow window of time, so the most important thing for you to figure out is how to make a useful app that keeps users coming back.
 Measuring your retention rate is a good overall bellwether to tell you how well your app is giving users what they want.